Citi debt settlement programs.

 - One family that used the bank for over 10 years had some employment problems.
 They then fell about 90 days behind on their credit card.
 After this time they tried to find some type of settlement or abatement until they found another job.
 Citibank worked with them on a settlement package by both reducing the debts owed and lowering the interest rate.

 So it is possible to get assistance from this lender, though it may arguably be more difficult than some other companies.
 In addition to these debt settlement programs, Citibank also offers other hardship plans.
-Click here to learn more about other options.
-For example, they have been known to offer forbearance, loan workouts, interest rate reductions, modifications, and more to help make a debt payment more manageable.
+The lender offers a number of solutions to help struggling customers.
+For example, as part of these settlement programs, they have been known to offer forbearance, loan workouts, interest rate reductions, modifications, and more to help make a debt payment more manageable.
 The contact information is (866) 936-4814.